 Step 5: Test the Ladder

-It’s important to remember at this point that the work is not finished once you have installed the ladder.
+It’s important to remember at this point that the work is not finished.
 You must test the ladder to make sure that it is safe.

 Drop the fire escape ladder out of the window.
 Make sure that it reaches the ground.
-You should have someone climb three to four steps of the ladder.
+You should have someone climb up three to four steps of the ladder from the bottom (NOT THE TOP!)

-As the person is standing on the ladder, you must inspect the lag screws inside the metal box.
-Make sure that the ladder is secure.
+As the person is standing on the ladder, inspect the mounting screws inside the metal box.
+Make sure that the ladder box is secure and there is no movement.

-Once you have ensured that the ladder is secure, you need to pull the ladder back, fold it, and place it back inside the box.
-Put the protective cover to hide the ladder.
-You must store the ladder near the window, ideally under the bed.
+Once you have ensured that the ladder is secure, you need to pull the ladder back up, fold it, and place it back inside the box.
+Install the protective cover to hide the ladder.

 A permanent fire escape ladder remains fixed on the wall.
 The escape ladder is installed so that it can be easily reached from the bedroom window.
 A permanent ladder is more secure than a portable ladder since it is firmly secured on the wall using multiple nails.
 It can support more weight as compared to a portable fire escape ladder.